 As well as relishing the view, you can also soak up the history that surrounds you.
 Turku Castle, the largest surviving medieval building in Finland, is the obvious starting point, and then there are the numerous museums.
 We also loved the repurposed bars; after all, who doesn’t want to drink in an old prison or pharmacy?
 These are a testament to the quirky nature of this creative city.

 It’s definitely somewhere that you discover Turku more each time you go, so worth repeat visits.

-This is an adorable town 50 kilometers away from Helsinki that’s actually Finland’s second-oldest settlement.
+Porvoo is an adorable town 50 kilometers away from Helsinki that is Finland’s second-oldest settlement.
 Here you’ll find colorful wooden houses lining cobblestone streets and a wealth of antique shops and craft stores.
-Despite its age, it’s not backwards and the dining scene is fantastic.
+Despite its age, it’s not backwards, and the dining scene is fantastic.

-There are tons of places that specializes in Nordic cuisine so get your taste buds ready for reindeer meatballs, lingonberries and multiple mouth-watering sweet treats.
+There are tons of places that specialize in Nordic cuisine, so get your taste buds ready for reindeer meatballs, lingonberries, and multiple mouth-watering sweet treats.
 When it’s this cold, calories need to be doubled, right?!

 Tampere is apparently the number one travel destination for Finns, which is a pretty good advertisement if you ask us – and that’s before we even factor in the Moomin museum!
 It’s a down-to-earth city that has worked to regenerate the industrial buildings that once ran the economy here.

 It’s set between two huge lakes, so there’s a real sense of nature never being far away, even as you enjoy the urban lifestyle.
 As well as the gruff but friendly nature of the locals, the Moomin vibes and plenty of saunas ensure this is a truly authentic Finnish experience.
 You can also spend some time exploring the industrial and textile history of the city.